-The budget setting process for 2023/2024 provided for some additional investment in services.
-However, in order to set a balanced budget further revenue savings of £13.4m, utilisation of £9.0m of reserves, in addition to a 2.99% increase in Council Tax (including the Adult Social Care Precept) were still required.
-Significant demand and cost pressures remain within Adult and Children's Social Care as well as continued pressure on all areas of service delivery from increased levels of inflation.
-Full details of the budget for 2023/2024 are set out in the Budget Report to Council of 22 February 2023.
+The budget setting process for 2025/2026 provided for some additional investment in services.
+However, in order to set a balanced budget further revenue savings of £10.241m, utilisation of £9.0m of reserves, in addition to a 4.49% increase in Council Tax (including the Adult Social Care Precept) were still required.
+Full details of the budget for 2025/2026 are set out in the Budget Report to Council of 19 February 2025.

-The Government has yet to publish indicative funding figures for councils beyond 2024/2025.
-Changes to retained Business Rates aligned to a fair funding review of Local Government funding has been expected for some time, however, this continues to be delayed.
-The Government has indicated that the new fair funding formula and revised system of business rates for Local Government will be developed and consulted upon in the short to medium-term.
-The economic impact of the pandemic, inflation and uncertainty of future funding arrangements poses a significant risk to the Council's financial position.
-The Council continues to plan as best it can through its Medium-Term Financial Plan covering 2024/2025 to 2027/2028, and this will be reviewed and refined as budget planning progresses, and Government funding becomes clearer.
+Economic factors and uncertainty regarding future funding arrangements pose a significant risk to the Council's financial position.
+The Council continues to plan as best it can through its Medium-Term Financial Plan covering 2025/2026 to 2028/2029, and this will be reviewed and refined as budget planning progresses, and Government funding becomes clearer.